 The period from Purim to seder night is thus preparation for this.
 It’s the work we need to do to be able to start to leave our own enslavement and to think freshly and confidently about our freedom.

 And the tradition’s great insight – hidden in plain view – is that a significant part of that process is about getting rid of stuff.

 Certainly this involves removing chametz, traditionally understood – bread and beer and whisky and other fermented products.
 But the deeper gift of this period – certainly in our time, certainly in the west – is the deeper notion that we have too much stuff of all sorts, and that if we truly want to be free – if we want even to begin to imagine our true freedom – the road to doing so involves getting rid not only of literal chametz but of existential chametz – the superfluities that hinder our freedom.

 So in our household we do kasher our home in the traditional sense; we keep a fairly strictly kosher kitchen and that is important to us.
 But as well as the traditional koshering, we take the opportunity to try to get rid of stuff.
 We take stuff to goodwill, or to the office.
 Give things to friends.
 Throw things out.”
 For Nigel’s complete letter, click here.

-Spring Break is early this year.
+Spring Break was early this year.
 Or maybe Passover is late.
-Either way, the eight-day holiday begins at sundown on Friday, April 3, about a week after classes resume.
+Either way, the eight-day holiday begins at sundown on Friday, April 22, about a week after classes resume.
 If your kids attend an out-of-town college, they may be celebrating without you.

 Here’s one way to be sure that your college kids have a positive Passover experience at school: Send a seder in a box from Challah Connection.
 They get it all: the Haggadah, matzah, grape juice, dessert – even a seder plate.
 Everything is kosher for Passover, so they’ll have everything to make a seder, except the festive meal.